 All vehicles must use their hazard lights when driving on the event site.

 There are no allocations of temporary parking stickers/tickets for the event, all council parking restrictions in the area apply, there is limited all day parking in surrounding streets.

 For safety reasons, you cannot enter the event area with your vehicle until after 8pm.
 If you need to leave early, you will need to carry your stall and stock out of the event area.

 If there has been heavy rain leading up to the event, Northern Beaches Council may ban vehicles from accessing the park, so there is a chance you will have to carry your infrastructure and stock to your site, In the unlikely event that this does happen, the organiser will provide some extra staff to help with heavy items, but this help it is not guaranteed.

 WET WEATHER POLICY:

-Refunds will be given in the following situations:
+Refunds will be given to stalls if they cancel their booking in the following situations:

 Cancellation greater than one week prior the event, full refund.

 Between one week and three days prior the event, full refund (less a 20% admin fee)